z/Glare/README.md

 * Customizable selection color.
 * Very lightweight, there are no animations or transitions.
 * functionality > eye candy.
-* real tabs
+* GTK3: real tabs
-* GTK3 Headerbars are toolbars (no double titlebars)
+* GTK3: Headerbars are toolbars (no double titlebars) I recommend to use  PCMans nocsd hack: https://github.com/PCMan/gtk3-nocsd
-* uses colorful icons by default (no cheap mono icons)
+* GTK3: uses colorful icons by default (no cheap mono icons)

 #####Whats included?